SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-folder-creation.md

 * **work-resource**
     * This directory will hold all important work documents, including tax information, HR references, etc.
 * **hire-info**
-    * This directory will hold all onboarding information so the new hires will know how to get set-up on **day 1**.
+    * This directory will hold all onBoarding information to ensure new hires will have access to the documents instructing them on getting set-up on **day 1**.

 Accordingly, these directories will need to be created.